culveyhouse/topography-flood-sim/README.md

  <img src="https://user-images.githubusercontent.com/14173083/152660187-77ad1640-6998-4cdc-85c8-b33af1e9df35.png" width="300" />

-4. Possible future features: Because of the object-oriented approach I used in the 3D grid, this simulation may be extended to support other materials, including sand, mud, concrete, lava, and others.
-Additionally, it can support erosion physics, and can support cavitation (pathfinding through caves) which could also account for air pockets in the cave systems.
+4. Potential upcoming features: Because of the object-oriented approach I used in the 3D grid, this simulation may be extended to support other materials, including sand, mud, concrete, lava, and others.
+Additionally, it can support erosion, pothole, and sinkhole physics, and can support cavitation (pathfinding through caves) which could also calculate air pockets in the cave systems.
+It would also be very curious to run several thousand randomized simulations with different X, Y, Z grid sizes, keep track of each result, then report on the mean & average pooling for each grid size.

 ## Troubleshooting and Known Errors

 1. There are currently no known errors on Python versions of 3.6.9 or greater, when simulating an 8x8 chessboard topography.
-2. Grids as large as 200x200x200 execute fine, albeit slower, so be patient if you're attempting these sizes.
+2. Grids as large as 200x200x200 execute fine, albeit slower (8,000,000 Python objects), so be patient if you're attempting these sizes.
-3. However, a grid of 230x230x230 ran out of memory on a Cloud9 "small" server and froze the EC2 server, so if you are using that same environment, avoid grids over 200x200x200.
+3. However, a grid of 230x230x230 ran out of memory on a Cloud9 "small" server and froze the EC2 server with over 12.1 million Python objects, so if you are using that same environment, avoid grids over 200x200x200.

 ## Authors and Acknowledgments